 Click the logos below to find out more about the individual sections on the Girlguiding website.

 Young Members work on badges and awards in their units and can complete interest badges at home.
 You can view all of the badges available in the Badge Finder on the Girlguiding website.
 Rainbows, Brownies and Guides can find the badge criteria in their Badge Books, whereas Ranger badge criteria is all available on the Badge Finder.

 Girls aged between 14 and 18 can also become Young Leaders working with Rainbows, Brownies or Guides.
 Young Leaders do not have to attend Rangers and they have their own uniform but if girls hold both roles, the Ranger uniform can be worn for both roles.

-Young Leaders can work on the Young Leader Qualification from the age of fourteen and can choose to do the Adult Leader Qualification from the age of sixteen.
+Young Leaders can work on the Young Leader Qualification from the age of fourteen and can choose to do the Leader Development Programme from the age of sixteen.

 Find out more about the qualifications here: